 Rule 13.
-Transfer of Related Cases
+Related Cases

-- (a) Subject to the limitations set forth below, a civil case, bankruptcy appeal or motion to withdraw the bankruptcy reference will be deemed related to one or more other civil cases, appeals or motions, and will be transferred for consolidation or coordinated pretrial proceedings when the interests of justice and efficiency will be served.
-In determining relatedness, a judge will consider whether - (i) a substantial saving of judicial resources would result; or
+- (a) Determination of Relatedness - (1) General Rule.
+Subject to the limitations set forth below, a civil case, bankruptcy appeal, or motion to withdraw the bankruptcy reference will be deemed related to one or more civil cases, appeals or motions when the interests of justice and efficiency will be served.
+In determining relatedness, a judge will consider whether (A) the actions concern the same or substantially similar parties, property, transactions or events; (B) there is substantial factual overlap;